jjullimayanne/flutter-exceptions/README.md

 # flutter-exceptions

+### first of all
+#### What is a exception
+An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.

 ### Async funciton that returns a User inside a try and catch bloc, when we had a status code equal to 200 which means its okay about our request we return a User model.
 Otherwise

 ~~~dart